ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

 ## Arbitrary Code Execution {#sec-yaml-code-execution}

-Care should be used when using YAML tags, because their implementation might trigger unexpected code execution.
+Care should be used when using YAML tags, because their resolution might trigger unexpected code execution.

 Code execution in deserializers should be disabled by default, and only be enabled explicitly.